SemanticMediaWiki/SemanticApprovedRevs/README.md

 Semantic Approved Revs (a.k.a.
 SAR) is a [Semantic MediaWiki][smw] extension and a complement to the Approved Revs extension to help store data related to an approved revision.
 The extension provides:

-- Control over Semantic MediaWiki related updates to only store data for an approved revision (managed by `Approved Revs`)
+- Control over Semantic MediaWiki related updates to only store data for an approved revision (managed by extension Approved Revs)
-- Provides additional properties (`Approved by`, `Approved date`, `Approved revision`, and `Approval status`) to accompany the approval process
+- Additional properties ("Approved by", "Approved date", "Approved revision" and "Approval status") to accompany the approval process

 This short [video](https://youtu.be/cl9XmzKQ2Ec) demonstrates the interaction between the Semantic MediaWiki, Semantic Approved Revs, and the Approved Revs extension.

 ## Requirements